Guidance for Collaboration and Alignment Across the Canada Energy Regulator Governance Structure

 - fulfillment of the Board’s responsibility to provide strategic direction and advice to the CER

-- protection of the Commission’s adjudicative independence (i.e., when making specific adjudicative decisions)
+- protection of the Commission’s adjudicative independence in discharging its mandate

-This document will be reviewed no less than annually and updated as may be required.
+This document will be reviewed no less than every three years and updated as may be required.

 Summary of roles and responsibilities

-This section contains a summary of the roles and responsibilities of the Board, Commission and CEO as relevant to this guidance.
+This section contains a summary of the roles and responsibilities of the Board, Commission CEO, and IAC as relevant to this guidance.

 The Board of Directors is responsible for the governance of the CER, including its core responsibilities of Energy Adjudication, Safety and Environment Oversight, Energy Information and Engagement.Footnote 1 The Board is accountable to the Minister of Natural Resources for ensuring that the CER delivers effectively on its mandate and is appropriately aligned with government policy.
-The Board sets the CER’s strategic direction and priorities across all core responsibilities.
-The CER’s strategy is expressed through, for example, the Departmental Results Framework, Departmental Plan and Areas of Focus.
+The Board approves the CER’s Strategic Plan and oversees the CER’s performance through its Departmental Results Framework and Internal Services Framework.

 In setting strategic direction for the CER, the Board is guided by the Canadian Energy Regulator Act (CER Act), including its preamble reflecting Canada’s commitments to: